 All of the major manufacturers know about Becker Associates’ 20+ year commitment to bringing new and innovative product concepts to the market in every category.
 That's why thousands of inventors are referred to us each year by our licensees throughout the world.
 Manufacturers know we carefully analyze each submission we receive to find the ones that are just right for them.
 They know we've done all of the necessary preliminary work to identify their needs and our presentation will be smooth, thorough and professional.
 And they know when it comes time to hammer out the finer points of a license, we're tough but we're fair.

-You'd be in good company.
+Becker Associates will represent your new toy or game concept to companies around the world.
 Here's a list of some of the Items Licensed by Anjar and Becker Associates.

 Q: How much does it cost to have my idea evaluated?